What is Cognitive Load theory?

 Cognitive overload is a phenomenological state where the human brain has been overwhelmed with too much information and is no longer able to effectively process anymore sensory information into a coherent sense.

 For example, you might be able to effectively process what one person is saying to you, but if four people are speaking to you all at once, you would fall into a state of Cognitive Overload.
-You might experience Cognitive Overload if a person was speaking to you about a very complex situation or topic that was unfamiliar to you.
-Even though there was only one person speaking, the complexity of the information might be too much for you to make sense of if it because it was presented to you too quickly.
+You might experience Cognitive Overload if only one person was speaking to you about a very complex situation or topic that was unfamiliar to you.
+Even with only one person speaking, the complexity of the information might become too much for you to process because it was presented to you too quickly.

 When you produce visual media–in a file format, video format, or interactive format–you must take into consideration that your audience can only process a limited amount of information at once, especially if your audience has very little prior knowledge of the subject matter.